Written by SMSF Audit Manager James Song.

 There are different rules if you’re over preservation age and haven’t retired.
 You must meet all of the following:

-• Still be out of retirement, which might mean you’re looking for work, studying, working full or part time.
+- Still be out of retirement, which might mean you’re looking for work, studying, or working full or part-time.

-If you have reached your preservation age plus 39 weeks and you were not gainfully employed when you apply, there are no cashing restrictions.
+If you have reached your preservation age plus 39 weeks and you were not gainfully employed when you applied, there are no cashing restrictions.

-What are some ways that illegal early access can occur?
+What are some ways that illegal early access to super can occur?

 A trustee/member might accidentally cause an illegal early access transaction, or it could be intentional.

-• Payments over 10% from a Transition to Retirement Income Stream (TRIS) that is not in retirement phase.
+- Payments over 10% from a Transition to Retirement Income Stream (TRIS) that is not in the retirement phase.

-• Underpayment of minimums from a TRIS that is not in retirement phase or a market linked pension resulting in the pension “failing” for tax purposes that year.
+- Underpayment of minimums from a TRIS that is not in the retirement phase or a market-linked pension, resulting in the pension “failing” for tax purposes that year.

 Intentional early access:

-• Applying for and obtaining release of benefits under the “release of benefits on compassionate ground – coronavirus” condition of release when the eligibility conditions have not been met.
+- Applying for and obtaining release of benefits under the “release of benefits on compassionate grounds – coronavirus” condition of release when the eligibility conditions have not been met.

 If the early access was a genuine administrative error, such as paying bills or transferring money from the wrong account, it’s actually not an illegal early release amount.
 The trustee should return the funds to the SMSF when they become aware of the mistake.